 Our ‘4 Week Challenge’ brings together first year students to design and develop a new app, and then create a marketing campaign to promote it.
 It provides the study and team working skills necessary to be successful at UCLan.
 Each group of students from the wide range of computing-based courses are tested on the usability of their app and the winning team is announced at the end of the four weeks.

 Our courses have accreditation leading to (British Computer Society) MBCS, (Certified Information Technology Professional) CITP and partial CEng exemption from professional computing body The British Computer Society.*

 *All our new computing courses have initial accreditation with BCS and will be fully accredited on completion of the first cohort.

 We place a strong emphasis on your employability, and offer a one-year industry based placement after the completion of your second year.
 Most placements are UK-based, but we regularly place students in English-speaking workplaces elsewhere in Europe and sometimes further afield such as Australia, Japan and the USA.
 Placements have included companies such as D3T in Cheshire and Fujitsu in Germany.
 It is also possible to study a year of the course at a university abroad.

-We have a range of degrees suitable for you to ensure you are adequately skilled for this growing industry.
+We have a range of undergraduate and postgraduate degrees suitable for you to ensure you are adequately skilled for this growing industry.
 Our common computing modules at the start of your study gives you the flexibility to transfer to other specialist courses in the second year.
 You could find your niche in Computing, Software Engineering, Computer Network Technology, Cyber Security, and Forensic Computing.